≡ Menu

 That said…

-If you do keep your Cesky occupied and do socialize with him often and find interesting chores for him to do around the house we think that you’ll find your Cesky will love you unconditionally for as long as you both shall live.
+If you keep your Cesky occupied and socialize with him often, and find exciting chores for him to do around the house, we think that you’ll find your Cesky will love you unconditionally for as long as you both shall live.

 Is the Cesky Terrier a healthy breed?

-As we mentioned before, the Cesky Terrier was created for all the right reasons using healthy terrier breeds to create a “master” hunter.
-As a result, the breed continues to remain quite health today with no “true” genetic dispositions towards any common ailments.
+As we mentioned, the Cesky Terrier was created for all the right reasons using healthy terrier breeds to create a “master” hunter.
+As a result, the species remains quite beneficial today with no “true” genetic dispositions towards any common ailments.
+And while some, May say that they are at risk for developing hip dysplasia, this risk is relatively low and not any higher than any other dog breed risk, in our opinion.

 But this does not…

-Change the fact that you new pet may one day develop an illness or suffer from an injury which could require him or her to need to receive veterinarian care.
-This is why we always like to encourage anyone who is currently considering purchasing or adopting a new pet to also take a look at what it might cost to purchase a pet insurance policy on their animal as well.
+Change the fact that your new pet may one day develop an illness or suffer from an injury that could require them to receive veterinarian care.
+This is why we always encourage anyone considering purchasing or adopting a new pet to look at what it might cost to buy a pet insurance policy for their animal.

-Is because owning a pet can be really expensive and you never know what conditions your dog may or may not develop over the course of his or her life.
-Which is why, knowing that you have a pet insurance policy in place that could help you afford the cost of treatment if the need arises is HUGE!
+This is because owning a pet can be expensive, and you never know what conditions your dog may or may not develop throughout their life.
+Knowing that you have a pet insurance policy in place that could help you afford the cost of treatment if the need arises is HUGE!

 Now will…

-A pet insurance policy be right for everyone?
-Probably not, but until you know what it costs how will you know if it’s right for you?
+A pet insurance policy be suitable for everyone?
+Probably not, but until you know what it costs, how will you know if it’s right for you?

-For more information, feel free to visit our article titled: Best Pet Insurance Companies.
+For more information, please visit our article titled: Best Pet Insurance Companies.

 { 0 comments… add one }